Moving to New Zealand from UK

 Avoid double taxation by getting professional tax planning advice for your NZ move.
 Tel: +44 208 058 8937 or Email connect@adviceforexpats.com

-Retirement New Zealand
+Retirement in New Zealand for UK Nationals

 With its stunning landscapes, relaxed pace of life and friendly communities, it’s no wonder many UK nationals are considering retirement in New Zealand.
 Whether through a New Zealand retirement visa or as a permanent resident, the country offers attractive options for retirees.